Hard tail… gravel bike… hard tail… gravel bike. Okay, Go!

 She had a word with the pub owner who agreed to let me squat in the entrance to the beer cellar for the night to recover with a bit of extra warmth.
 He took me round and opened the door.
 A concrete floor with some buckets of paint and a ladder.
 “It’s perfect!”, I said.

 I arose from my pub cave a different human, fever gone, brain now mostly working, but I was no longer racing.
-I rolled up my grubby bivy burrito, applied various creams and started peddling.
+I rolled up my grubby bivy burrito, applied various creams and started pedaling.

 After a masochistic rocky descent on the 40mm tyres, I caught up with Sean, Alan G and Craig Mac at the Lord Stones Cafe.
 They has wizzed passed me during my pub floor slumber.
 They were just getting ready to set off as I apprehensively tucked into my full Yorkshire, still feeling fragile.